bio-iota/stTrace/README.md

 from sklearn.cluster import AgglomerativeClustering
 ```

-Please enter the folder path of the file and the file name
+Please enter the folder path of the file, the file name and set the weight parameter.
 ```python
 data_path = 'the folder path of the file' count_file ='the file name.h5'